The webcam transmits a high definition 1920×1080 pixel image every 30 seconds.

-The camera is looking at Chamartín railway station and the Cuatro Torres Business Area.
-This includes Torre Caja de Madrid, the tallest building in Spain at 250 metres (820ft) high.
-Webcam transmits a high definition 1280 x 720 pixel image that is updated every minute.
+The camera is pointing WNW toward Madrid-Chamartín Clara Campoamor railway station and the Cuatro Torres Business Area.
+This includes Torre de Cristal, the tallest building in Spain at 250 metres (820ft) high.

-Weather info is from Madrid-Barajas airport (MAD/LEMD), 4 miles away.
-First light today was at 6:38 am and sunrise was at 7:41 am.
-Sunset will be at 7:09 pm and nightfall will be at 8:13 pm.
-Webcam clock is synchronized with the Spanish Navy Observatory (Real Instituto y Observatorio de la Armada) which provides the official time signals in Spain.
-Accuracy of webcam clock is usually ±1 second.
-Local time zone is CET (Central European Time!) which is UTC +01:00.
-There is a child safety net in front of the camera and it sometimes gets into the picture.
+The webcam clock is synchronized with the Spanish Navy Observatory (Real Instituto y Observatorio de la Armada) which is the Time Stamping Authority in Spain.
+Accuracy of the webcam clock is usually ±1 second.
+Local time zone is CET (Central European Time!) which is UTC +01:00, although Madrid is geographically at UTC -0:15.

 Key to buildings

 1Puerta de Europa are twin office buildings in Plaza de Castilla.
 Designed by Philip Johnson and John Burgee, built by Fomento de Construcciones y Contratas (FCC) and commissioned in 1996 by the Kuwait Investment Office (hence their initial name ‘Torres KIO’ or ‘KIO Towers’).
 Leslie E. Robertson Associates provided structural engineering services.
 Each building is 115m (377ft) tall, has 26 storeys and leans 15° from the vertical, making them the first inclined skyscrapers in the world.
 West Tower is at what3words///photos.unstable.toffee East Tower is at what3words///trams.drape.vets